ansak95/NLP_ResumeClassification/README.md

 ```

-# Using the Shell Script
+# Using the shell script

 Alternatively, a shell script can be used to execute configuration actions on an AWS instance and install the required packages: